Divorce Process In California

 - The obligations and assets, including the separate property, of each spouse.

-- The goal is that the supported spouse becomes self-supporting within a reasonable period of time.
+- The goal is that the supported spouse becomes self-supporting within a reasonable period.

 - Other considerations that the court finds to be just and equitable.